davezachry/pub/README.md

 ## Core Concepts

-- PHP vanilla templating for speed and flexibility.
+- PHP vanilla templates for speed and flexibility.
 - JSON based files for simple content creation and updates.
 - Automated routing based on page file structure.